-Knit an adorable Pretty Kitty Cat Hat for your little one with this free easy pattern!
+Knit an adorable Pretty Kitty Cat Hat for your little one with this cute and easy knitting pattern!

+My kitty cat hat knitting pattern is here!
 Did you know that when O was a baby we had two cute little cats that lived with us?
 They had to move in with friends when he was about 1 and we discovered he was allergic to them.
 But they were such sweet cats.
 We adopted them at 6 weeks old from an amazing no-kill shelter in Chicago, they had been found in an alley alone and were brother and sister.
 I still miss them.
 I do not, however, miss the fur everywhere!
-Anywhere they were adorable little gray kitties named Hiro and Yuko and because they were brother and sister they looked really similar, as kittens we could only tell them apart by their noses.
+Anyway, they were adorable little gray kitties named Hiro and Yuko and because they were brother and sister they looked really similar, as kittens we could only tell them apart by their noses.
 Hiro had a little black nose and Yuko had a little pink nose.
 So when I decided to make Baby V a kitty cat hat, it definitely had to be gray with a little pink nose.
-But you could make yours whatever colors you want!
-Scroll on down to get this cute free pattern!
+But you could make your cat hat whatever colors you want!
+Scroll on down to get this cute knitting pattern!

 Looking for the pattern?
 Here's how it works: This pattern is available for free in one size right here on my site (keep scrolling down).
 Or you can purchase an upgraded PDF pattern that is ad-free and easy to print in just one or two nicely formatted pages.
 The PDF printable also contains instructions for additional sizes including 0-3 months, 6 months, 12 months and 2T+!
 You can purchase the PDF patterns either via Etsy or Ravelry.
 There is a very small fee for the PDF version and this helps me keep Little Red Window running!
 Thank you so much for loving my patterns!

 -The PDF is an optional upgrade, keep scrolling down for the free version-